 The need to communicate cybersecurity as a business function has always been prevalent, but now we see an increased board-level cyber involvement.
 Cybersecurity governance and risk have become a top-of-mind issue for C-suite executives and board leaders.
-With an evolving threat landscape and massive ransomware attacks, we see the bottom-line impact of fragmented and static cyber security management.
+With an evolving threat landscape and increased volume of data breaches, we see the bottom-line impact of fragmented and static data protection and cyber security risk management.

-Being able to communicate an organization’s cyber posture is no longer simply a matter of securing more budget.
-With security breaches like JBS and Kaseya, cybersecurity and risk are directly impacting bottom lines and stock prices as any other business function within the organization.
-As the information security professional and leader, chief information security officers (see: What is a CISO?) must prepare themselves to articulate their programs effectively and face the same scrutiny as other C-level executives.
+Communicating an organization’s cyber posture is no longer simply securing more budget.
+With security breaches like JBS and Kaseya, information technology, cybersecurity, and risk directly impact bottom lines and stock prices as any other business function within the organization.
+As the information security professional and leader, Chief Information Security Officers (CISOs) must articulate how they are managing cybersecurity and the impact of the cyber security strategy on the business.

 What do CISOs care about?
 The CISO role has often been misunderstood by business-side teams and used as a scapegoat for security lapses.
 However, cybersecurity teams adopt many frameworks developed for business-side leaders.
 Regarded as the gold-standard framework, the NIST CSF was written to be utilized by business- and technical-side leaders.
 With the elevation of cybersecurity to a Board- and CEO-level concern, CISOs must employ frameworks and tools like FAIR to bridge the gap and foster an enterprise-wide conversation around security and risk.
 Cybersecurity must be demystified for board members to understand the value of cyber investment and the urgency for cybersecurity maturity.

 The Needs of the Modern CISO

 A CISO is responsible for many things in an enterprise.
 They are in charge of establishing security and governance practices, enabling a framework for risk-free business operations, and reporting cybersecurity to the Board of Directors.
-In order to be successful, the CISO needs to communicate effectively with the Board to ensure a proper understanding of information systems, the importance of risk management, and the necessary investment for cyber maturity.
+To be successful, the CISO needs to communicate effectively with the Board to ensure a proper understanding of information systems, the importance of risk management and necessary investment for cyber maturity.